lordscales91/pinit-android/README.md

 **Can I enable Maven support and still use "Run as Android Application"(Eclipse)?**

 I'm afraid it's not possible.
 The reason is that there is some kind of interference between the Maven plugin (either m2e or m2e-android) and the Android Library Update process from the ADT tools.
 This issue causes the libs from referenced projects to be excluded from the dex tool.
 Therefore, while the APK will build, it will not be executed properly.
-You can run the "verify" goal to produce the sama result.
+You can run the "verify" goal to produce the same result.

-**Can I set up this project in Android Studio?**

-Probably yes, provided it has support for Maven and blindly obeys POM's defined project layout there should no problem.
-However, I have not tested it personally and if I can, I will stay away from Android Studio **forever**.

 About
 ---